 So if your company could benefit from more business, stop sitting on the sidelines complaining about the game.
-While it is true the economy is basically in the toilet, people have never stopped spending money.
+While it is true the economy is basically in the toilet as a result of COVID-19, people have never stopped spending money.
 They still need shelter, food and entertainment.
 Engaged couples still marry.
 Pregnant women still give birth.
 Employed individuals still take vacations.

 - Americans spend an average of $16,895 on housing for every consumer unit (family) every year.